fabiocicerchia/terraform-helm-cloud-carbon-footprint/README.md

-# Cloud Carbon Footprint Module
+# Terraform Module for Cloud Carbon Footprint

 Terraform module to deploy Cloud Carbon Footprint on Kubernetes using Helm.

+## Why This Matters

+Cloud infrastructure abstracts away the physical reality of data centres, making it easy to overlook the environmental cost of compute resources.
+Without visibility into carbon emissions, it's impossible to make informed decisions about sustainability.

+Cloud Carbon Footprint provides:

+* ☁️ **Multi-cloud carbon visibility** across AWS, GCP, and Azure
+* 📊 **Historical emissions tracking** to measure progress over time
+* 💰 **Cost-to-carbon correlation** showing the environmental price of spending
+* 🔍 **Recommendations** for reducing cloud carbon footprint
+* 📈 **ESG reporting data** in quantifiable metrics (kWh, metric tons CO₂e)

+By visualising the carbon impact of cloud usage, teams can make data-driven decisions to optimise for both cost and sustainability—turning vague environmental goals into concrete, actionable insights.

 ## Overview

-Cloud Carbon Footprint is an application that estimates the energy (kilowatt hours) and carbon emissions (metric tons CO2e) of public cloud provider utilization.
+Cloud Carbon Footprint is an application that estimates the energy (kilowatt hours) and carbon emissions (metric tons CO2e) of public cloud provider utilisation.
 Key features include:

 - **Multi-Cloud Support**: Supports AWS, GCP, and Azure
 - **Energy & Emissions Tracking**: Monitors kilowatt hours and CO2e emissions